karthikncode/DeepRL-InformationExtraction/README.md

 ### Installation
 You will need to install [Torch](http://torch.ch/docs/getting-started.html) and the  python packages in `requirements.txt`.

 You will also need to install the Lua dev library `liblua` (`sudo apt-get install liblua5.2`) and the [signal](https://github.com/LuaDist/lua-signal) package for Torch to deal with SIGPIPE issues in Linux.
+You may need to run `cmake .` followed by `make` to install the signal package.

 ### Data Preparation